 - See your pharmacist or GP for advice on medication for bites.

 Our pest contractor treats bed bugs.
 This is a free service for our tenants.
-However, for homeowners, private tenants, housing association tenants etc. it is a chargeable treatment; see our list of fees and charges.
+However, for homeowners, private tenants, housing association tenants etc.

 Bed bugs do not spread diseases.

 It is very important your home is properly prepared for the treatment to allow the insecticide to get into the cracks and crevices where bed bugs may hide.

 Dial A Pest, the specialist domestic pest treatment division of SDK, have produced factsheets on particular types of pests.

 The treatment will be more successful if the insecticide is left undisturbed for 14 days so do not vacuum/sweep or mop the floor but do live as you normally would and follow the advice of the pest contractor.